ArturoDent/decorate-files/README.md

 | folder names          | decorateFiles.folderColors       |  |
 | multiroot workspaces  | decorateFiles.workspaceFolderOdd |decorateFiles.workspaceFolderEven |

-In multiroot workspaces, the 1st/3rd/5th/etc. root folders (and their descendants) will be colored according to the `decorateFiles.workspaceFolderOdd` setting.
-And the 2nd/4th/6th/etc. root folders (and their descendants) will be colored according to the `decorateFiles.workspaceFolderEven` setting.
+In multiroot workspaces, the first three root folders (and their descendants) can be separately decorated.

 ---------